 Women’s BMX class named “Sister Session” was added to the competition for two years and a movie named after it was played in Bicycle Film Festivals in 30 cities worldwide.

-Gabe Brooks stepped it up and did a 124cm/49inch bunnyhop.
+Gabe Brooks stepped it up in the Highest bunnyhop competition and did a 124cm/49inch hop. / Rest in Peace champion!

-Live broadcast partnership with Microsoft on Xbox gaming consoles, for the first time the broadcast was in full HD quality.
+By 2013, technology had evolved quite a bit from the days the first live broadcasts were done and people were looking for more.
+And a partnership with Microsoft on Xbox gaming consoles allowed just that and for the first time the broadcast was in full HD quality.

 Red Bull House Media became Simple Session’s live broadcast partner.